Frequently Asked Questions

 Teams

 Each person who displays their stats on team dashboards counts as a paid developer.
-You don’t need paid seats for view-only accounts.
-Usually programmers and designers need paid seats, while product managers do not.
+You don’t need paid seats for passive view-only accounts.
+Usually programmers and designers need paid seats, while managers do not.
 Only one paid seat is needed per developer no matter how many dashboards they’ve joined.

 You have several ways to control projects on your team dashboard: